Giuseppe Salvatore Pianell

-Giuseppe Salvatore Pianell (Palermo, November 9, 1818 - Verona, April 5, 1892) was an Italian general and politician.
+Giuseppe Salvatore Pianell (Palermo, 9 November 1818 – Verona, 5 April 1892) was an Italian general and politician.
 Count since 1856.

 He was appointed Minister of War of the Kingdom of the Two Sicilies in July 1860, in the days of the Expedition of the Thousand.
 In favor of an alliance with Piedmont and the application of the constitution promulgated by Francis II, he was for this reason opposed by much of the Bourbon court.
 He resigned after a few weeks in the ministry and, following the proclamation of the Kingdom of Italy, was granted entry into the Italian Army with the rank of general.

 He distinguished himself at the Battle of Custoza (1866) as commander of the only Italian division that did not retreat in the face of the Austrian counteroffensive.
 In 1869 he became commander of the Royal Army forces in northern Italy.
 He repeatedly refused the post of Minister of War of the Kingdom of Italy and was a deputy and senator for life in the Italian Parliament.
 He was accused by the Bourbons of favoring the demise of the Kingdom of the Two Sicilies, and by some Unionists of the opposite.
 Later he became one of the symbols of national unity.

 Biography

-Origins and youth (1818-1845)
+Origins and youth (1818–1845)

 Giuseppe Salvatore Piànell (sometimes referred to as Pianelli erroneously or in derision) was born in Palermo in 1818 to Francesco Pianell, an official in the Bourbon military administration, and Cirilla Jannelli, the only daughter of General Baron Jannelli.
 The latter, for services rendered in the war to Joachim Murat, acquired the fiefdom of S. Eufemia, which the Bourbons took back after the Conservative Order.

 In 1827, as part of a vast restructuring, the Bourbon Army went from being a force of foreign professionals to becoming a force of compulsory conscription for economic reasons.
 The officer ranks for the Sicilian regiments were put up for sale, and Pianell's father bought for his son the rank of captain.
 Pianell thus became a captain at age 9 and on November 1, 1828, entered the military college of the Nunziatella, in Naples.
 He left in September 1836, achieving excellent results and taking service as captain in the 6th Battalion of Riflemen.